mercan26/Assignment-2/README.md

 for use in your lab assignment.

 Example - folder containing the lecture Examples

 	> README.md - description of Example folder

 	> censorify - book example for creating a NPM module

 	> readwords - a program/app that utitlizes censorify

-This directory is the "starting" set of files from Lab 1 and is the starting point of your first lab assignment.
+This directory is the "starting point" set of files from Lab 1 and is the starting point of your first lab assignment.

 If you missed today's lecture, look over the slides and then follow the text's